RobRendell/gTove/README.md

     * Render un-edited numerator of fraction columns in a different colour, and with a tooltip.
     * Add a control to drag up or down to adjust number fields without typing.
 * Fix undo/redo to require control-z/control-y, rather than happening when the z or y key is hit.
+* Fix bug: parameter calculation for URL-based miniatures was incorrect, causing top-down view to show a single colour.

 ## Plans/TODO